Friday, AUGUST 7 at 9:00pm | General Admission: $6 • Loft Members: $5

 PLEASE BE ADVISED: Since we don’t pre-screen First Friday Shorts entries, we don’t know what each month’s “film content” rating will be.
 Be advised that some material may not be suitable for all audiences.

-Congratulations to Gilbert Rataezyk for winning May’s contest with his short film “Reasons to be Pretty.”
+Congratulations to Luke Hawley for winning July’s contest with his short film “Vivre D’amour et du Melon Frail.”